 All public service grant recipients are required to complete and submit progress reports online through Zoomgrants.

 The City of Mountain View administers a two-year application cycle for public service agencies and an annual cycle for capital projects.
 Applications are typically available in October or November of every year.
 The application period for fiscal year 2018-19 CDBG and HOME funds for capital projects is now closed.
-Applications for the next funding cycle will be available in November 2018.
+Applications for the next funding cycle, which will be for both public services and capital projects, will be available in November 2018.

 Federal Compliance Requirements